-I was keen on learning French in high school, and later in my mid-20s, signed up for another type of French study: figuring out what’s behind the women’s confident allure and “je ne sais quoi.”
+So there I was in my mid-20s, trading my high school French lessons for another type of French study: figuring out what’s behind the women’s confident allure and “je ne sais quoi.”

 Where does it come from, and how can I get some, I wanted to know.

 Before my stay in Paris, I thought beauty was either something you were born with (and would eventually lose) or it came from a makeup kit and a jar.
-My time spent there taught me otherwise and gave me an education into true French beauty.
+The French women I studied taught me otherwise and gave me an education into true French beauty.

 First, I was to learn…